-No matter how good your credit in the U.S., expect to start over
+No matter how good your credit in the U.S., if you need to establish credit in a foreign country, expect to start over.

 As technology advances in the banking and credit communities, you’d think something as simple as a credit rating should be readily available to banks, credit institutions and lenders outside of the United States.